 Can you get there on foot?

-The demand for walkable neighborhoods is driven by real estate shoppers and residents looking for relief from long commutes and by the old-fashioned desire to walk to work, schools, shops, restaurants, clubs, schools and parks.
+Real estate shoppers and residents looking for relief from long commutes drive the demand for walkable neighborhoods.
+Many other people simply have an old-fashioned desire to walk to work, schools, shops, restaurants, clubs and parks.

 Cities have many reasons to work at improving their Walk Scores.
 Walkability affects residents’ health.
 More walkable neighborhoods have higher rates of physical activity and less obesity and air pollution from traffic, researchers say.